kicksent/aravind-website/_posts/2018-04-13-equal-height-image-gallery.markdown

 ![Alt Text](/assets/images/file.jpg){: .css-class}
 ```

-This is quick to use to include a single image, but restrictive since it doesn't support captions, hyperlinking or multiple images.
+This is quick to use to include a single image, but restrictive since it doesn't support captions or multiple images.

 ## Liquid method
 Or you could use [Liquid](https://shopify.github.io/liquid/) to create a [Jekyll include](https://jekyllrb.com/docs/includes/).
 For example, you include an image like this: